 The City takes a dim view indeed about unlicensed alcohol distribution and all I need is for the fuzz to show up on a noise complaint & find a bunch of your 19 yr-old hipster proteges reeling about in front of the space slobbering Heineken on themselves; I don't even want to think about how much trouble that would get me into.
 Your show is not a kegger so please keep a lid on it.
 If I find out your show has devolved into an under-age, drunken mess, that's curtains for you, pal!
 You will be chained to a rock for all eternity, your liver plucked out by irritated eagles, never to book another poser luau here again.

 HELPFUL PROMOTIONAL MATERIALS

 Here's some stuff you can use to help promote your show:

 Your most effective promotion will always be your email list - make sure everyone connected to your event gets a complete electronic copy of the event info & will send out to their lists.
 Calling people doesn't hurt, either, if you have time.
 In my experience, people are more likely to come out if they get hit from several different directions, viz:

 Flyers can be effective.
 Don't forget the address & starting times.
 It's a good idea to take 5 flyers (& packing tape) to the gig to leave a paper trail for folks: 2 on the sidewalk sandwich board, 1 on the board by the steps, 1 on the front door, & 1 on the entrance door at the end of the hall.
-(If you forget tape there should be some in the pantry.)
-Don't put them in news boxes or I will get a surly notice from the news distributor.
+(If you forget tape there should be some in the pantry; please don't steal the fucking tape.)
+Don't put them in newspaper boxes or I will get a surly notice from the news distributor.
 NEVER put 'byob' on a flyer or ballyhoo booze in any way (see "A Note On Booze", above).

 WEB SITE SUBMIT URLS: